 Explanation:

-A main Driver class is created loop keeps running as shown in the output.
+A main Driver class is created named infiniteRecursion where loop keeps running as shown in the output.
 To demonstrate infinite recursion, we used a factorial example.

 To begin, infiniteRecursion is a function.

 The main() function invokes Factorial(num).

 We set the num to 12, and it begins to follow the method, but since there is no condition to stop it, it continues to run.
 We can see from the above illustration that the process is never-ending.
 This occurs because the process (infiniteRecursionFactorial(int num)) lacks a base condition.